-Done in the style of a popular science magazine article, “The Banjo and the Shift Drive” by Rick Boatright explains (to us laymen) interstellar “Shift” or FTL works.
+Done in the style of a popular science magazine article, “The Banjo and the Shift Drive” by Rick Boatright explains (to us laymen) how interstellar “Shift” or FTL works.

-“A Fragment of Empire” by Marc Miller is a science fictional metaphor for how far-flung colonies – in this case, star systems – can break off of their attachment to central authority and set up their own independent governments.
+“A Fragment of Empire” by Marc Miller is a science fictional metaphor for how far-flung colonies – in this case, star systems – can break off of their attachments to central authority and set up their own independent governments.

 The last story in the anthology – “The Ellsberg Variations” by Jean Marie Ward – is wonderful and a fitting bit of closure to this visit to the world of the future Terran Republic.